rodcoelho/flask-chatbot/README.md

 ## Flitter

-Welcome to my Twitter clone on Flask.
+Twitter cloned on Flask.

 This assumes you have the latest version of Python3 and Flask.

 #### Step 1: Clone the repository